 How do I officially transfer my study abroad credits to PSU?

 You must request an official transcript from your host institution.
 Your study abroad provider will likely do this for you automatically, but ask just to be sure.

 How can I stay involved in Study Abroad experiences?

 Many students return to PSU excited to share their experience with others!
 A great way to do this is to apply to become a Global Ambassador!
 Global Ambassadors are peer mentors to students who are interested in studying abroad, as well as work closely with our international student population.
 They also may help at study abroad fairs, do classroom and hall presentations, run study abroad info sessions, or be a group leader at the pre-departure orientations.
-Please see our Global Ambassadors page for more information.
+Please see our Get Involved page for more information.